-The main advantage of training with synthetic dataset is also its biggest flaw.
+\looseness=-1 The main advantage of training with synthetic dataset is also its biggest flaw.
 Instead of manually curating and annotating a dataset, this process is outsourced to a text-to-image generator, whose training data is not always known.
 Our study is based on the text-to-image generator of Stable Diffusion (SD).
-SD is trained on LAION-2B~\cite{schuhmann2022laion}, a dataset scraped from the internet and then filtered in an automatic way using CLIP~\cite{radford2021clip}.
-LAION has been shown to contain problematic content~\cite{birhane21multimodal}, and similarly built datasets are more than likely to share the same issues.
-Note that algorithmic bias is not only due to bias in the data~\cite{hooker2021moving}, yet biased datasets lead to biased models and predictions~\cite{steed2021image,aka2021measuring,salman2022when}.
+SD is trained on LAION-2B~\cite{schuhmann2022laion}, a dataset scraped from the internet and filtered in an automatic way using CLIP~\cite{radford2021clip}.
+LAION has been shown to contain problematic content~\cite{birhane21multimodal} and SD models to memorize at least part of the training set~\cite{carlini2023extracting,somepalli2022diffusion}.
+Algorithmic bias is not only due to bias in the data~\cite{hooker2021moving}, yet biased datasets lead to biased models and predictions~\cite{steed2021image,aka2021measuring,salman2022when}.
 Frameworks such as~\cite{hutchinson2021towards} could be considered to increase transparency and accountability.

-Finally, on top of the bias contained in the data, the architecture itself constraints the generated images, and as such propagates, and potentially amplifies~\cite{bianchi22easily} existing bias.
-A major one that we have already discussed is the lack of diversity.
+On top of the bias in the data, the architecture itself constraints the generated images, and as such, propagates and potentially amplifies~\cite{bianchi22easily} existing bias.
+A major one that we have discussed earlier is the lack of diversity.
 An obvious corollary is the fact that stereotypes are reinforced.
 The options we have explored mitigate this issue to some limited extent, in that it improves classification results, but this issue is far from being solved.

-As a final comment, there are many societal implications of using such models to generate synthetic datasets for training computer vision models, and a more thorough and multi-disciplinary discussion is required before even considering the use of any such models in practice.
+Finally, there are many societal implications of using such models to generate synthetic datasets for training computer vision models, and a more thorough and multi-disciplinary discussion is required.